Skip to content

 What is avian flu?

-Highly Pathogenic Avian Influenza (HPAI) is a naturally occurring virus that does not currently affect humans but can be very deadly to raptors and domestic poultry.
-Waterfowl are the biggest carriers, even though they may not display symptoms.
+Highly Pathogenic Avian Influenza (HPAI) is a naturally occurring virus that is very deadly to raptors and domestic poultry.
+The current variant has also been known to affect felines and cattle.
+Waterfowl are the biggest carriers of the virus, even though they may not display symptoms.
+Human cases are rare, but people working around animals are advised to take protective measures to prevent exposure.

 It is very easy to spread from one surface to another and can remain viable for weeks outside a host, even in cool temperatures.

-For more information, see ODFW’s official statement here.
+For more information, see this official statement from the U.S. Centers for Disease Control and Prevention.

 English